oracle/truffleruby/doc/contributor/refinements.md

 C.new.foo # => ?
 ```

+During method lookup, if active refinements are found in the the `DeclarationContext` (from the frame),
+then we check if any of the ancestors has refinements.
+For each refined module, method lookup recursively searches for a refinement method in `[R, ...Rn]`'s ancestors.
+To avoid repeated calculations, and to not search C and above before other refinements,
-If there are active refinements for the module is found, method lookup recursively iterates by them to find refinement method in `[R, ..Rn]`'s ancestors.
-To avoid repeated calculations, we stop the search for the ancestors of `R` when `C` is found and proceed to the next active refinement.
+we stop the search for the ancestors of `R` when `C` is found and proceed to the next active refinement.

 If nothing was found in active refinements, then the lookup will continue with default behavior and will search in `C` and its ancestors.